 - A. Upon written appeal, the Section shall cause a hearing body to be convened.
-The body shall be empowered to hear the matter under consideration and rule on the matter at hand; - B. Sections shall publish appeal procedures and provide appropriate due process for schools engaged in any appeal under the Section and/or State bylaws; - Sections shall provide for timely notice of appeals, time schedule of such appeals, and written notice for determination of the matter being appealed; - D. Section appellate procedures shall allow for written and verbal presentations by the appellant to hearing bodies and testimony by knowledgeable parties. - E. Upon receiving such an appeal, the Executive Director may, after consultation with the parties to the appeal, schedule a mediation process if, in the judgment of the Executive Director, there is a likelihood of success for this process.
-(Revised May 2003 Federated Council)
+The body shall be empowered to hear the matter under consideration and rule on the matter at hand; - Sections shall publish appeal procedures and provide appropriate due process for schools engaged in any appeal under the Section and/or State Bylaws; - Sections shall provide for timely notice of appeals, time schedule of such appeals, and written notice for determination of the matter being appealed; - D. Section appellate procedures shall allow for written and verbal presentations by the appellant to hearing bodies and testimony by knowledgeable parties.

 1104.
-CIF SECTION PLAYOFF APPEALS PROCEDURES INVOLVING SECTION RULES & REGULATIONS ONLY
+CIF SECTION PLAYOFF APPEALS PROCEDURES INVOLVING SECTION RULES AND REGULATIONS ONLY

-Each Section shall establish to the greatest extent possible a fair procedure to ensure a review of such matters, consistent with the time constraints involved.
+Each Section shall establish, to the greatest extent possible, a fair procedure to ensure a review of such matters, consistent with the time constraints involved.
 The decision of the Section on such matters will be final.

 1105.
-STATE CIF PLAYOFF APPEALS PROCEDURES
+CIF PLAYOFF APPEALS PROCEDURES

-The State CIF Executive Director shall have full authority to rule on any appeal directly involving State playoffs or to delegate such authority to game or meet authorities.
+The Executive Director shall have full authority to rule on any appeal directly involving State playoffs or to delegate such authority to game or meet authorities.
 Such a delegation of authority would not prevent the Executive Director from subsequently assuming jurisdiction if the Executive Director believed conditions warranted.